Software-Development-Pakistan/Software-Development-Pakistan.github.io/CONTRIBUTING.md

 1. Go ahead and make some edit in a file where you think something additional can be added
 2. Make that into a Pull Request so that the admins and moderators can review and approve or reject accordingly

+# Information About The Structure Of The Content

+## Career Paths

+Each header for the fields should include,

+1. An Introduction
+2. Technologies
+3. Getting Started
+4. Learning Materials ( link to the learning materials file )

+## FAQ

+The top portion should contain the FAQs, and they should be linked to the headers in the below section

+## Learning Resources

+## Recruitment Guidance

+Need help here